Grades 6–8

 ENGLISH 8

 Semester A – In this exciting course, students will master the subtle and complex art of the Standard American English writing style, allowing them to express their ideas more clearly and effectively than ever before.
-As students become experts on sentence structure, verb tenses and punctuation, they’ll learn not only what the grammar rules are, but the logic behind them.
+As students become experts on sentence structure, verb tenses, and punctuation, they will learn the grammar rules and the logic behind them.
 Alongside this rigorous language instruction, students will analyze the poetry of legendary writers such as Seamus Heaney, Robert Frost, and Jane Kenyon.
 In addition, they will practice effective research techniques and prepare complete and polished reports and essays.
-Their work will also cover formal letter writing, biographical essays, and creating a bibliography.
+Their work will also cover formal letter writing, biographical essays, and bibliography creation.
 Students will use strategies such as the Sign and Design Mind and Clustering to help form their ideas and develop stories and arguments.
 Entertaining videos and diverse reading selections provide a wealth of information.
-Peer discussions and teacher feedback also contribute to help students learn the processes needed to become more effective writers.
+Peer discussions and teacher feedback also contribute to helping students learn the processes needed to become more effective writers.

-Semester B – The purpose of this course is to build upon the skills presented in English 8A and enhance the focus and style of academic writing.
+Semester B – This course will build upon the skills presented in English 8A and enhance the focus and style of academic writing.
 Students continue to develop advanced traits of formal language through challenging activities and exercises that get at the heart of precise communication.
-Through careful study of parts of speech, verb forms, and sentence clauses, students will be prepared to write at the High School level without distracting errors that get in the way of self expression.
+Through careful study of parts of speech, verb forms, and sentence clauses, students will learn to write at the High School level without distracting errors that get in the way of self-expression.
 Students will complete six units of varying topics, comprised of five lessons each.
-Besides grammar instruction, each unit encourages a love of literature with captivating and age-appropriate novels and stories.
-Detailed Novel Study Guides challenge students to go beyond basics like plot and setting to really analyze and engage with literature.
-In addition, the student will outline, draft and revise a polished research paper, while learning the importance of avoiding plagiarism, citing sources, and organizing arguments.
-This ability to craft a strong thesis and prove it with evidence will equip students for creative and logical writing in high School and beyond.
+Besides grammar instruction, each unit includes captivating and age-appropriate novels and stories to foster a love for literature.
+Detailed Novel Study Guides challenge students to go beyond basics like plot and setting to analyze and engage with literature.
+In addition, the student will outline, draft, and revise a polished research paper while learning the importance of avoiding plagiarism, citing sources, and organizing arguments.
+This skill of constructing a clear thesis and supporting it with evidence will prepare students for successful writing in high school and beyond.

 PRE-ALGEBRA

-Semester A – Pre-Algebra A will help students move from the world of simple mathematics to the exciting world of Algebra and Geometry.
+Semester A – Pre-Algebra A will help students move from simple mathematics to the exciting world of Algebra and Geometry.
 They will develop skills that will be necessary throughout their life.
-Students will stretch their thinking by learning to solve real world problems.
+Students will stretch their thinking by learning to solve real-world problems.
 Learning math and algebra concepts can be fun.
-Abstract ideas can be challenging for many students but the challenge is one they can meet.
-Concepts are presented with a little humor, making the learning fun.
+Abstract ideas can be challenging for many students, but the challenge is one they can meet.
+The lessons are presented with some humor, making the learning fun.
 Students will enjoy learning each new concept and develop a deeper understanding of the math skills they already have.
-Each concept is presented using examples of the skills, concepts, and strategies students will need.
-Scaffolding of ideas is provided to ensure student learning.
-The course is offered in a six-unit format containing 5 lessons each for a total of 30 lessons.
+A well-structured framework of ideas supports student learning and comprehension.
+The course is in a six-unit format containing five lessons each, 30 lessons in total.
 Students will study text pages, watch videos, interact with flash presentations, and complete practice problems.
-The pace is controlled by the student and reviewing the material is encouraged.
+The student controls the pace, and reviewing the material is encouraged.

 Semester B – Pre-Algebra B will continue to move students into the exciting world of the unknown, Algebra.
-Building on what they have learned in mathematics and Pre-Algebra, students will expand their skills.
-They will be introduced to increasingly abstract concepts.
-Pre-Algebra B will provide the student with a concrete understanding of the basics for algebraic thinking.
-With numerous hands on activities and demonstration videos, they will have multiple opportunities to enhance their process solving skills.
-Students will be given different assessment opportunities to demonstrate mastery of each skill.
-The course is offered in a six-unit format containing 5 lessons each for a total of 30 lessons.
+Students will expand their skills, building on what they learned in mathematics and Pre-Algebra.
+They learn increasingly abstract concepts.
+Pre-Algebra B will provide the student with a concrete understanding of the basics of algebraic thinking.
+With numerous hands-on activities and demonstration videos, they will have multiple opportunities to enhance their problem-solving skills.
+Students will engage in various assessment activities to demonstrate mastery of each skill.
+The course is in a six-unit format containing five lessons each, 30 lessons in total.
 Students will study text pages, watch videos, interact with flash presentations, and complete practice problems.
-The pace is controlled by the student and reviewing the material is encouraged.
+The student controls the pace, and reviewing the material is encouraged.

 SCIENCE 8

-Semester A – This is an introduction to the Physical Sciences and scientific methodology.
-The objectives are to impart a basic knowledge of the physical properties and chemistry of matter.
-Skills are developed in the classroom, and reinforced through homework reading, and interesting labs that relate to everyday life.
+Semester A – This semester is an introduction to the Physical Sciences and scientific methodology.
+The goal is to teach the fundamentals of matter’s physical properties and chemistry.
+Skills are developed in the classroom and reinforced through homework reading and interesting labs relating to everyday life.

-Semester B – This is an introduction to the Physical Sciences and scientific methodology.
-The objectives are to impart a basic knowledge of the physical properties and chemistry of matter.
-Skills are developed in the classroom, and reinforced through homework reading, and interesting labs that relate to everyday life.
+Semester B – This semester is an introduction to the Physical Sciences and scientific methodology.
+The goal is to teach the fundamentals of matter’s physical properties and chemistry.
+Skills are developed in the classroom and reinforced through homework reading and interesting labs relating to everyday life.

 SOCIAL STUDIES 8

-Semester B – This course takes a more individualistic approach as students closely examine topics such as the justice system, local government, the environment, and the economy.
-Learners will understand the role that they play in each of these topics and the differences that they can make.
-Students will get to know leaders and influential people that have championed many causes including civil rights and the environment.
-Learners will also learn proper ways to interact in society including interpersonal skills and respecting differences in others including disabilities.
-By the end of semester B students will have a deeper understanding of their civic responsibilities as well as the difference one individual can make in society.
+Semester B – This course takes a more individualistic approach as students closely examine the justice system, local government, the environment, and the economy.
+Learners will understand the role they play in each of these topics and the differences that they can make.
+Students will get to know leaders and influential people who have championed many causes, including civil rights and the environment.
+Learners will also learn proper ways to interact in society, including interpersonal skills and respecting differences in others, including those with disabilities.
+By the end of semester B, students will have a deeper understanding of their civic responsibilities and the difference one individual can make in society.

 UNIFIED ARTS